AmauryCarrade/MastodonToTwitter/README.md

 Mastodon at all.

-To customize options, you can either modify directly the `MastodonToTwitter.py` file, the configuration option being at the top of the script (best option if you want to tweak a few things and forget this), or create a `mtt_config.py` file and copy the configuration variables you want to change there (best option if you want to be able to update this using `git pull` and don't want to alter the core files).
+To customize options, you can either modify directly the `mtt/config.py` file (best option if you want to tweak a few things and forget this), or create a `mtt/user_config.py` file and copy the configuration variables you want to change there (best option if you want to be able to update this using `git pull` and don't want to alter the core files).